BioroboticsLab/website/_people/100_youssef_nader.md

 email: youssen96@zedat.fu-berlin.de
 ---

-Youssef is a Data science Master student , He works on interpretability research and is intreseted in XAI and the crossing of symbolic and non-symbolic methods.
+Youssef is a Data science Master student , He works on interpretability research and is interested in XAI and the crossing of symbolic and non-symbolic methods.